mdda/mdda.github.io/_posts/AI/2017-08-30-tensorflow-from-source-fedora.md

 but with the following differences :

   *  This was a laptop install, so no GPU required
-  *  The ```gcc``` version issues discussed there are really a CUDA problem.
+  *  The ```gcc``` version issues discussed in the helpful guide above are really a CUDA problem.
-     Since I would use the negativo Nvidia repo, these compilation tweaks would have already been taken care of if I were using a GPU
+  *  Since I use the negativo Nvidia repo to deal with this, these compilation tweaks would have already been taken care of if I were using a GPU
   *  Anaconda didn't seem necessary